sCrypt-Inc/article/Full Stack Bitcoin Dapp Tutorial/Full Stack Bitcoin Dapp Tutorial.md

 Constructing a transaction includes:

-1. Fetch the latest UTXO containing the contract instance from `ContractUtxos`. as an input to the transaction.
+1. Fetch the latest UTXO containing the contract instance from `ContractUtxos` as an input to the transaction.
 2. Add output to the transaction according to the game state and game rules.
 During the process of adding outputs, use `toContractState()` function to convert the game state to the contract state.
 3. Set the contract unlock script.

 ### 4. Update Contract States

-The internal implementation of `web3.call` also calls broadcast transactions.
+The internal implementation of `web3.call` also broadcasts transactions.
 After the broadcast is successful, the called transaction and the UTXO containing the contract instance need to be saved as the input for the next call.
 It also needs to update the game state and the state of the contract instance.

 ```js